COVID AND FLU VACCINATIONS FOR 12-15 YEAR OLDS CLICK HERE FOR MORE INFORMATION

 A quick update on the changes to the surgery during the Coronavirus lockdown.

 Rest assured we will still be open to patients, prescriptions can be requested as normal and we will still be seeing patients face to face if needed.

-To be seen by a doctor you will need to be triaged first, and if your query cannot be dealt with via phone or video call then you will be offered a face to face appointment providing that you have no symptoms of corona virus such as a cough, fever and loss of taste or smell.
+If your query cannot be dealt with via phone or video call then you will be offered a face to face appointment, providing that you have no symptoms of corona virus such as a cough, fever and loss of taste or smell.
 We also ask that you wear a mask if coming to the surgery and sanitise your hands on arrival.

 Thank you for your co-operation during this time, enabling us to continue providing a service to you.
 Helpful numbers and information on Corona Virus can be found under the ‘Corona Virus Useful Information’ tab on our website (can be found at the bottom of the page).

 Remember if you want to request your repeat or acute prescription you can pop the request in the box outside the surgery, or e-mail your request over on email@example.com

 Click below for an update from our Health and Wellbeing Coaches